How long does it take to switch broadband provider? Tips before switching

-Everyone has spent a whole lot more time at home in recent times, and while the life is slowly moving towards a new kind of normal, many UK households are still finding their home broadband is being put under unprecedented levels of demand.
-And if you’re finding that your home broadband isn’t up to the task, then it might be time to think about moving to a new ISP (internet service provider).
+Everyone has spent a whole lot more time at home in recent times, and many UK households are still finding their home broadband is being put under unprecedented levels of demand.
+And if you're finding that your home broadband isn’t up to the task, then it might be time to think about moving to a new ISP (internet service provider).

 As you would probably imagine, broadband providers don’t exactly make it easy for you to leave them.
 We polled over 500 of our readers in an official RadioTimes.com survey, and learned that only 13% of participants are planning to switch service within the next year.
 And little surprise, since ISPs don't want you to desert them – and they don't make it easy for you to do so mid-contract.